cringe-squirtle/system-design-interview/template.md

 ### FEATURE EXPECTATIONS [5 min]
-- Use cases
+- Functional Requirements: Use cases
-- Scenarios that will not be covered
-- Who will use
-- How many will use
-- Usage patterns
+- Non-functional Requirements: latency, data analysis, track status, etc.
 ### ESTIMATIONS [5 min]
 - Throughput (QPS for read and write queries)
 - Latency expected from the system (for read and write queries)